Hand on Your Heart

 "Hand on Your Heart" is a song by Australian singer Kylie Minogue from her second studio album, Enjoy Yourself (1989), and released as its lead single on 24 April 1989.
 Much like her previous releases up to Let's Get to It (1991), the song was written and produced by English songwriting and record production trio Stock Aitken Waterman (SAW).

-Reference tracks during composition included "This Old Heart of Mine" by The Isley Brothers and "That's The Way Love Is" by Ten City.
+Referenced tracks during composition included "This Old Heart of Mine" by the Isley Brothers and "That's the Way Love Is" by Ten City.

-Upon release, "Hand on Your Heart" received positive reviews from music critics, who deemed it a highlight from the album and praised it as a strong single.
+Upon release, "Hand on Your Heart" received generally positive reviews from music critics, who deemed it a highlight from the album and praised it as a strong single.
 It was also a commercial success, peaking at number four in Australia and within the top-ten in Finland, France, Japan and Switzerland.
 "Hand on Your Heart" became Minogue's third number-one hit on the UK Singles Chart.

 The song was performed on some tours by Minogue, including it on her Enjoy Yourself Tour, Rhythm of Love Tour, and was featured on her Showgirl: The Greatest Hits Tour and the Homecoming Tour.
 In 2006, Swedish singer José González released an acoustic cover version of "Hand on Your Heart" as a single.
 His version peaked at number 29 on the UK Singles Chart.

 Composition

-SAW approached composition of the song with excitement and enthusiasm following the success of Kylie's debut album, and were keen to move her sound along in accordance with the latest house-influenced pop sounds.
+Written in the key of B-flat major, SAW approached composition of "Hand on Your Heart" with excitement and enthusiasm following the success of Kylie.
+In turn, they were keen to move Minogue's sound along in accordance with the latest house-influenced pop sounds.
 The song centers around themes of honesty and communication in a relationship.
 The song is sung in the viewpoint of a girl whose boyfriend is trying to break up with her yet she does not believe their relationship is over; she insists that he puts his hand on his heart and tells her until he really means it.

 Minogue re-recorded the song for her 2012 album The Abbey Road Sessions, reworking the song to feature brushed drums and gentle piano which magnify the heartbreak and make the lyrics such as “Oh, I wanna hear you tell me / You don't want my love” sound pleading, not defiant.